Pedroklg/development-challenge-nine/README.md

 # Development Challenge Nine

-This project is a full-stack web application with a Vite-based frontend using React, Material UI, and TypeScript, and an Express-based backend with Node.js.
+This project is a full-stack web application with a Vite-based frontend using React, Material UI, and TypeScript, and an Express-based backend with Node.js,and postgreSQL.
 The application is containerized using Docker and Docker Compose.

 ## Prerequisites